Available to: Professional & Ultimate

 Slipped is the total value of Opportunities (and their corresponding number) that were scheduled to close in this quarter but that during the the selected timeframe have been updated with Close Dates that fall in future quarters.

 Omitted is the total value of Opportunities (and their corresponding number) with their Forecast Category set to Omitted during the selected timeframe.

 Ending is the total value of Opportunities (and their corresponding number) on the end date.

-On the left hand side, the chart displays the start date and displays where all Opportunities within the pipeline were on this date in terms of their Forecast Category (Pipeline, Best Case and Commit).
-Under these categories are New Opportunities, Opportunities from previous quarters and Pulled in Opportunities (from future quarters) that get added to the current quarter during this seven day period.
+The left hand side of the flow chart denotes the start of the selected timeframe and groups all Opportunities in the pipeline by their Forecast Category (Pipeline, Best Case and Commit) as it was set on this date.
+New Opportunities, Opportunities from previous quarters and Pulled in Opportunities (from future quarters) that get added to the current quarter during this period are also displayed underneath these.

-On the right hand side, the end date is displayed and under this all Opportunities are placed into one of the following categories:
+The right hand side of the chart denotes the end of the selected time frame and groups all Opportunities in the pipeline into one of the following categories:

 Won: Opportunities closed Won between the start and end dates.

 Trend up: Opportunities where there has been a positive change (i.e. the Close Date has been brought forward, and/or it has moved forward a stage or the deal value has increased) between the start and end date.